Srakai/spoof-sudo/README.md

 # spoof-sudo
 Security oriented tool used to steal sudo password

 To get best experience use the dropper - it will replace sudo with the stub.
 When the stub harvests the correct credentials it will dump it to /tmp/pass_dump and remove itself to leave no trace.
-Of coure dumping to /tmp/pass_dump is only PoC and only shows the posibilites of this tool (installing rootkit, runing command as sudo etc.)
+Of course dumping to /tmp/pass_dump is only PoC and only shows the posibilites of this tool (installing rootkit, runing command as sudo etc.)

 Usage:
 ```